 If you test negative but have been in an area with clusters of cases or have been otherwise exposed to the virus and are unvaccinated, you may still need to quarantine.
 It can take 2-14 days for someone who is exposed to SARS-CoV-2 to develop symptoms of COVID-19.
 In other words, a negative test is not a free pass out of quarantine.
 You could still unknowingly pass COVID to others during those 14 days.

 Campus Health, with guidance from the local Health Department, conducts close contact tracing when students and post-doctoral fellows test positive for COVID-19.
 Your name and information will not be shared and remains confidential.

 Campus Health utilizes the following definition of a close contact:

 Any individual within 6 feet of an infected person for a cumulative time of 15 minutes starting from 2 days before symptom onset for symptomatic individuals and 2 days prior to positive specimen collection for asymptomatic individuals.

 This means that individuals who maintain at least 6 feet physical separation in a classroom or congregate setting will typically not be considered a close contact.

-Close contacts of a positive case are contacted by Campus Health or Orange County Health Department, and they are provided instructions on the need to quarantine for up to 14 days, provided self-monitoring instructions and they receive daily communications from Campus Health.
+Close contacts of a positive case are contacted by Campus Health or Orange County Health Department, and those who are unvaccinated are provided instructions on the need to quarantine for 10 days, provided self-monitoring instructions and they receive communications from Campus Health or the health department.
 Arrangements for support if needed during the quarantine period are coordinated with campus partners such as Housing, Dining and Dean of Students Office.